 1. In the absence of an assessment or a consultation pursuant to Article 21, the Board, upon request of the Commission, shall draw up an opinion on the impact of a media market concentration on media pluralism and editorial independence, where a media market concentration is likely to affect the functioning of the internal market for media services.
 The Board shall base its opinion on the elements set out in Article 21(2).
-The Board may bring media market concentrations likely to affect the functioning of the internal market for media services to the attention of the Commission
+The Board may bring media market concentration for the functioning of the internal market for media market concentrations likely to affect the function of the function of the function of the internal market for media market concentrations likely to affect the functioning of the internal market for

-In the absence of an assessment or a 1 consultation pursuant to Article 21, the Board, at its own initiative or upon request of the Commission, shall draw up an opinion on the impact of a media market concentration on media pluralism and editorial independence, where a media market concentration is likely to affect the functioning of the internal market for media services.
+1. In the absence of an assessment or a consultation pursuant to Article 21, the Board, at its own initiative or upon request of the Commission, shall draw up an opinion on the impact of a media market concentration on media pluralism and editorial independence, where a media market concentration is likely to affect the functioning of the internal market for media services.
 The Board shall base its opinion on the elements set out in Article 21(2).
-The Board may bring media market concentrations likely to affect the functioning of the internal market for media services to the attention of the European Parliament and the Commission.
+The Board may bring media market concentrations likely to affect the functioning of the internal market for media services to the attention of the Commission.